Duck Leg Confit

 Duck Leg Confit Salad with Citrus Vinaigrette

-A refreshing salad featuring tender duck leg confit served on a bed of mixed greens, topped with a zesty citrus vinaigrette.
+A refreshing salad featuring tender duck leg confit paired with mixed greens, citrus segments, and a zesty vinaigrette for a light yet satisfying meal.

 - 2 duck leg confits